gem/oq-engine/doc/manual/hazard.rst

-If ``iml_disagg`` is specified, the user should not include ``intensity_measure_types_and_levels`` in the “Calculation configuration” section (see page ) since it is explicitly given here.
+If ``iml_disagg`` is specified, the user should not include ``intensity_measure_types_and_levels`` in the “Calculation configuration” section since it is explicitly given here.

 The OQ Engine supports the calculation of two typologies of disaggregation result involving :math:`\epsilon`.
 The standard approach used by the